TahirAnny/GoP-Playground/GO/_RunGoProgram.md

 6. open a terminal (CTRL+`) and execute the following command: *go run hello_world.go*.
 You will see the output below in the terminal.

-7. If this gives you an error like below
+7. If this gives you an error like below (mostly if your teminal is powershell then you will get this error)

    ![error](https://github.com/TahirAnny/GoP-Playground/blob/main/content/go_errror.png)